🚀 Join the Waitlist Now! 🚀

 The Series A market in 2025 showed an 18% decline in deal volume year-over-year, with total capital invested down 23%.
 The median valuation sits at $47.9 million, and the average time between seed and Series A has stretched to around 616 days.

-Looking ahead to 2026, investors will continue to be more selective, favoring companies with strong fundamentals over those with just impressive growth rates.
+Looking now in 2026, investors will continue to be more selective, favoring companies with strong fundamentals over those with just impressive growth rates.
 Founders should focus on demonstrating sustainable, efficient growth rather than growth at any cost.

 Series B Funding: Scaling for Market Leadership